zeropointnothing/koulouri/README.md

 # koulouri
 a lightweight Python music player

-## Discord RPC
+## Discord RPC (source code only)

-Koulouri supports Discord RPC by default, but does not include the packages needed to make it functional.
+Koulouri supports Discord RPC by default, but does not include the packages needed to make it functional in `requirements.txt`.

 to enable RPC, run the following commands:
 - `pip install requests`